Kotlin/kotlin-spec/src/kotlin.core/declarations.md

 However, the backing field is created for a property only in the following cases

-* A property has no custom accessors
+* A property has no custom accessors;
-* A property has a default accessor
+* A property has a default accessor;
-* A property has a custom accessor, and it uses `field` property
+* A property has a custom accessor, and it uses `field` property;
-* A mutable property has a custom getter or setter, but not both
+* A mutable property has a custom getter or setter, but not both/

 In all other cases a property has no backing field.

 Read/write access to the property is replaced with getter/setter invocation respectively.

+Getters and setters allow for some modifiers available for function declarations (for example, they may be declared `inline`, see grammar for details).

 #### Extension property declaration

 An _extension property declaration_ is similar to a standard property declaration, but, very much alike an [extension function][Extension function declaration], introduces an additional parameter to the property called _the receiver parameter_.
 This is different from usual property declarations, that do not have any parameters.
-There are other differences from standar property declarations:
+There are other differences from standard property declarations:

-- Extension properties cannot have initializers
+- Extension properties cannot have initializers;
-- Extension properties cannot have backing fields
+- Extension properties cannot have backing fields;
-- Extension properties cannot have default accessors
+- Extension properties cannot have default accessors.

 > Note: informally, on can say that extension properties have no state of their own.
-Only properties that use other objects' storage facilities and/or uses constant data can be extension properties.
+> Only properties that use other objects' storage facilities and/or uses constant data can be extension properties.

 Aside from these differences, extension properties are similar to regular properties, but, when accessing such a property one always need to supply a [_receiver_][Receivers], implicit or explicit.
 Also, unlike regular properties, the type of the receiver must be a subtype of the receiver parameter, and the value that is supplied as the receiver is bound to the receiver parameter.
 For more information on how a particular receiver for each access is chosen, please refer to the [overloading section][Overload resolution].

 The receiver parameter can be accessed inside getter and setter scopes of the property as the implicit receiver or `this`.
 It may also be accessed inside nested scopes using [labeled `this` syntax][] using the name of the property declared as the label.
 For delegated properties, the value passed into the operator functions `getValue` and `setValue` as the receiver is the value of the receiver parameter, rather than the value of the outer classifier.
 This is also true for local extension properties: while regular local properties are passed `null` as the first argument of these operator functions, local extension properties are passed the value of the receiver argument instead.

 > Note: when declaring extension properties inside classifier declarations, this receiver takes precedence over the classifier object, which is usually the current receiver inside nested properties